mohd-yaseen-official/e-learning-app/README.md

 # 🎓 E-Learning App

-A beautifully designed UI prototype for an e-learning platform built with React Native.
-This project is entirely **UI-based**, using **static/mock data** to showcase the visual design and user experience of an educational app without backend integration.
+A beautifully crafted weather app built with React Native.
+This project is entirely **UI-based**, using **static/mock data** to simulate a real-world weather application.
+It focuses on showcasing layout design, user interface structure, and component styling without relying on live APIs or real-time data.

 ---
 ## 🚀 UI Features
 - 📚 Visual representation of course categories and curricula